Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Louisville and its opponents have scored at least 69.5 points only twice this season.

-- Virginia and its opponents have combined to score more than 69.5 points in one game this season.
+- Louisville has combined with its opponents to score more than 69.5 points just two times this year.

-- Saturday's total is 3.1 points higher than the combined 66.4 PPG average of the two teams.

-- This contest's total is 13.7 points more than the 55.8 these two squads combine to surrender per game this season.
+- The two teams combine to score 66.4 points per game, 3.1 less than the total in this contest.

+- The 55.8 combined points per game that these two squads have allowed this season are 13.7 fewer than the 69.5 total in this contest.

 Louisville Stats and Trends

-- Louisville has three wins against the spread in five games this season.
+- In Louisville's five games this season, it has three wins against the spread.

-- This season, the Cardinals are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Louisville's games this year have hit the over two times in four opportunities (50%).
+- Louisville's games this year have hit the over on two of four set point totals (50%).

 - Louisville is 3-1 against the spread and 3-1 overall this season when the team scores more than 27.6 points.

-- The Cardinals rack up 442.8 yards per game, 30 more yards than the 412.8 the Cavaliers give up per matchup.

-- In games that Louisville picks up more than 412.8 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Cardinals have turned the ball over six times this season, three more turnovers than the Cavaliers have forced (3).
+- This year, the Cardinals have turned the ball over six times, three more than the Cavaliers' takeaways (3).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.